BenjaminLesne/Jegwell/README.md

 The website should be available in : http://localhost:8000/

-don't forget to run your local db server
+if you use xampp don't forget to launch it